Muhammad Hassan (scholar): Life

-Hassan supported the establishment of Pakistan.
+Hassan supported the establishment of Pakistan and the end of British rule.
 He had a corrective relationship with Ashraf Ali Thanwi, a and spiritual figure.
 In 1947, he established a religious institution in Lahore called Jamia Ashrafia under the name of Ashraf Ali Thanwi.

 Death and legacy

 Hassan died on 1 June 1961 in Karachi after a long illness.
 Funeral prayers were offered by Maulana Shah Abdul Ghani and he was buried in the Society Cemetery in Karachi.

 Apart from the scholars of their time, former Prime Minister of Pakistan, Chaudhry Muhammad Ali, Sardar Abdur Rabb Nishtar and other governors, ministers and officials took pride in attending the Hassan's meetings.
 Islamic historians Syed Sulaiman Nadvi and Abdul Majid Daryabadi were also associated with the footsteps of Muhammad Hassan.

+He is survived by his son, Fazle Rahim Ashrafi, who is the current principal of Jamia Ashrafia.